Concert – 17th October – 7pm

 Evensong BCP

-The Little Angels mothers and toddlers group meets on Fridays at 9.45am at Nailsworth.
+The Little Angels mothers and toddlers group meets at 10.00 am on Fridays at Nailsworth Church.
 Refreshments served afterwards in the Parish Room.

 Diocesan News www.gloucester.anglican.org/news/publications